-(a) In the case of a noncomplying condition, that the condition was under the sole control of one or more other licensed partners, joint venturers or shareholders, and was not utilized by the first doctor directly, or indirectly by someone under the first doctor's supervision or direction; and
+(a) In the case of a non-complying condition, that the condition was under the sole control of one or more other licensed partners, joint venturers, Managing Veterinarians or shareholders, and was not utilized by the first doctor directly, or indirectly by someone under the first doctor's supervision or direction; and

-(b) In the case of a noncomplying activity, that the act or omission was committed by one or more other licensed employees, contractors, partners, joint venturers or shareholders, and the first doctor exercised no supervision or direction over the act or omission of the other licensed employee, contractor, partner, joint venturer or shareholder, and the first doctor had no duty to supervise.
+(b) In the case of a non-complying activity, that the act or omission was committed by one or more other licensed employees, contractors, partners, joint venturers, Managing Veterinarians or shareholders, and the first doctor exercised no supervision or direction over the act or omission of the other licensed employee, contractor, partner, joint venturer or shareholder, and the first doctor had no duty to supervise.

-(5) Each licensee who has any interest in a veterinary medical practice shall provide to the Board, upon request, the following information:
+(3) Each facility owner who has any interest in a veterinary medical practice shall provide to the Board, upon request, the following information:

-(a) The name and address (or vehicle license number) of each veterinary medical facility in which any part of the licensee's practice is conducted;
+(a) The name and address (or vehicle license number) of each veterinary medical facility in which they have any ownership interest or responsibility;

 (b) The name and address of each person having any legal or equitable interest in each of the veterinary medical facilities, and the form and amount of each interest;